 - Handheld sprayers and small cups will help you get the cat wet and will help rinse.

 - Dry it as much as it will allow with a towel, and make sure the temperature in your home is a little above average.

 When choosing your next kitten shampoo, we highly recommend our pick for the best overall.
-The Frisco Hypoallergenic Shampoo with Aloe for kittens is hypoallergenic and uses plant-based cleaners to provide your kitten with a good bath without drying out the skin with harsh chemicals.
+The Hepper Colloidal Oatmeal Pet Shampoo, it is gentle and natural to provide your kitten with a good bath without drying out the skin with harsh chemicals.
 It’s easy to use, and you get enough for several baths.
 Another smart choice is Arm & Hammer Tearless Sweet Almond Kitten Shampoo.
 It’s our pick for the best value, and it provides you with maximum odor control by a company you know at a reasonable price.
 The tearless formula won’t cause any pain if it gets in your cat’s eyes, and it will leave your cat smelling nice.

 We hope you have enjoyed reading over our reviews and they have helped answer your questions.
 If we have helped you get your kittens clean safely, please share these eight kitten shampoos on Facebook and Twitter.